 On June 9, 2020, the Company issued 200,000 stock options to certain directors, officers, consultants and service providers of the Company at an exercise price of \$0.30 expiring June 9, 2022.
 The Options granted are to vest as follows: (i) 34% vesting on the date of issuance; (ii) 33% vesting six (6) months following the date of issuance; and (iii) 33% vesting one (1) years following the date of issuance.
-Following this stock option grant, the Company had a total of 1,459,999 stock options outstanding representing approximately 7.9% of the outstanding common shares of the Company.

-On June 11, 2020 the Company announced the signing of an option agreement (the "Silver Reef Option Agreement") with an arm's length private vendor to acquire up to a 100% interest in the Silver Reef Property located in northwest British Columbia.
+On June 11, 2020, the Company announced the signing of an option agreement (the "Silver Reef Option Agreement") with an arm's length private vendor to acquire up to a 100% interest in the Silver Reef Property located in northwest British Columbia.
 See "Acquisition, Exploration and Development Summary - Silver Reef Property".

-On June 30, 2020 a total of 125,000 stock options expired at a weighted average price of \$0.57.
+On June 30, 2020, a total of 125,000 stock options expired at a weighted average price of \$0.57.

-On July 2, 2020 the Company announced the signing of an option agreement (the "BAM Option Agreement") with an arm's length private vendor to acquire up to a 100% interest in the BAM Property, located within the Golden Triangle in northwest British Columbia.
+On July 2, 2020, the Company announced the signing of an option agreement (the "BAM Option Agreement") with an arm's length private vendor to acquire up to a 100% interest in the BAM Property, located within the Golden Triangle in northwest British Columbia.
 See "Acquisition, Exploration and Development Summary - BAM Property".

-On July 9, 2020 the Company announced the signing of an option agreement (the "Todd Creek Option Agreement") with ArcWest Exploration Inc. ("ArcWest"), an arm's length TSX Venture Exchange listed company, to acquire up to a 70% interest in the Todd Creek Property, located within the Golden Triangle in northwest British Columbia.
+On July 9, 2020, the Company announced the signing of an option agreement (the "Todd Creek Option Agreement") with ArcWest Exploration Inc. ("ArcWest"), an arm's length TSX Venture Exchange listed company, to acquire up to a 70% interest in the Todd Creek Property, located within the Golden Triangle in northwest British Columbia.
 See "Acquisition, Exploration and Development Summary - Todd Creek Property".

-On July 10, 2020 the Company announced the signing of a mineral lease and option agreement (the "Stockade Mineral Lease and Option Agreement") with Bull Mountain Resources LLC ("BMR"), an arm's length private company, to lease a 100% interest in the Stockade Property located in southeastern Oregon.
+On July 10, 2020, the Company announced the signing of a mineral lease and option agreement (the "Stockade Mineral Lease and Option Agreement") with Bull Mountain Resources LLC ("BMR"), an arm's length private company, to lease a 100% interest in the Stockade Property located in southeastern Oregon.
 See "Acquisition, Exploration and Development Summary - Stockade Property".